lsst/in-kind-program_lsst_io/docs/management/index.rst

 Management
 ##########

-Information regarding management of In-Kind contributions.
+Information and resources for management of In-Kind contributions.

 **Contents**